Netflix-Skunkworks/stethoscope/docs/backend.rst

 Running
 ^^^^^^^

-The back-end has two processes which generally need to be running simultaneously: the login server and the API server.
+The backend has two processes which generally need to be running simultaneously: the login server and the API server.

 Login